ecosensors/EcoBoard/README.md

 * A programable buton
 * A switch ON/OFF Button

 The EcoBoard board will be available during september 2020

-> The following page is being writting

 ## Examples
 We provide several [examples](https://github.com/ecosensors/Ecoboard/tree/master/examples) to quickly start with the EcoBoard.
 All examples are done for the EcoBoard, but you can easly use it for other Arduino board, with may be, a few modification as the pin definition.
 Note, the examples are basic and you will probabely improve it for your application.
 Feel you free to propose correction or improvement, scpecialy if you noticed some errors, or a better way to use the examples.